Inversion types

 Understanding the Laws interface

-In ODINN, in order to specify functional inversions, we have introduced a Law type which is responsible for linking a given regressor and a set of input variables to a target of a mechanistic model (for now the SIA).
+In ODINN, the components of the iceflow equation can be customized with a Law type.
+It is responsible for linking a given regressor and a set of input variables to a target component of a mechanistic model (for now the SIA).
 Here is a quick example on how this looks like:

 mass_balance = nothing

 It is important to bear in mind that new input types and laws cannot be created on the fly, they need to be specified/added by a user beforehand.
 For input variables, it is generally a matter of fetching the right data and processing it to the right format for the law/function.
 For laws, one just needs to specify which function is applied to the different input variables.
-If the law and input variables involve a regressor, then the new types for the law and inputs must be added to ODINN.jl here; if the law doesn't include any regressors, they can be added directly to Huginn.jl here.
+If the law and input variables involve a regressor (that is a learnable component), then the new types for the law and inputs must be added to ODINN.jl here; if the law doesn't include any regressors, they can be added directly to Huginn.jl here.

 Here is an example of how the code of an input variable looks like: